tailsjoin/tailsjoin/README.md

 ---

-###Steps for a system with minimal disk space.
+###For a minimal system follow the steps below, or use [this detailed guide.](https://github.com/tailsjoin/tailsjoin/wiki/Detailed-Minimal-Setup-Guide)

 You must start Tails with "More options" setting in the beginning (Persistence is optional) and set an administrator password no matter which script you run.

-The script is signed with my gpg key: [0x1B9184DF9E117718](https://github.com/tailsjoin/tailsjoin/wiki/GnuPG-Key)
+The script is signed with my gpg key: [`44C5 398E A821 BB41 A0C0  7052 1B91 84DF 9E11 7718`](https://github.com/tailsjoin/tailsjoin/wiki/GnuPG-Key)

     cd /home/amnesia/Persistent (optional)
     git clone https://github.com/tailsjoin/tailsjoin